duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `detail` *string or function* [required if no `group` is specified]

     The template to be used for the detail area.
+Find out more about when the `detail` template is displayed in the [templates overview](https://duck.co/duckduckhack/templates_overview#specifying-codeitemcode-and-codedetailcode-templates)

-    *For multiple items*, the detail area will be located below the tiles, and will display when a tile is clicked.
-If your Spice returns multiple items, the `detail` template is **optional**.
+	    If your Instant Answer only returns a single item, a `detail` template is **required**.
+If your Instant Answer usually returns multiple items, the `detail` template is **optional**.

-    *For a single item*, the detail area will be right below the AnswerBar and will display instantly.
-If your Spice always returns a single item, only a `detail` template is **required**.

-    **Note:** The `detail` templates is **optional for a tile view** and should only be used to provide additional information for each tile.

 - ### `detail_mobile` *string or function* [optional]